What impact can a mobile app have on your business?

 Financial impacts: ROI and growth

-Investing in a mobile app may seem costly at first, but it helps optimize marketing expenses in the long term.
+Investing in a mobile app may seem expensive at first, but it optimizes marketing expenses in the long term.

 A good example is retargeting via push notifications.
 Instead of continuously paying for Google Ads or social media ads, the app allows you to re-engage an existing customer at no additional cost.